Niki de Saint Phalle – An Extraordinary Sculptress

-The breakdown[caption id="attachment_11650" align="alignnone" width="1040"] Niki de Saint Phalle making one of her bas-reliefs, 1963.
-Photo: Dennis Hopper[/caption] While Harry studied music at Harvard, Niki began studying acting.
-But two years after having her first child, she had a serious mental breakdown and needed to be hospitalized.
-It was in the hospital that she discovered that painting helped her recover.
-She gave up acting, moved to Mallorca with her family and kept on painting in her unique self-taught style.
-In Spain, she discovered Antonio Gaudí who was her first great inspiration.
+While Mathews studied music at Harvard, De Saint Phalle began studying acting.
+But two years after having her first child, she suffered from a serious mental breakdown and needed to be hospitalized.
+It was in the hospital that she discovered painting helped her to recover.
+She gave up acting, moved to Mallorca with her family, and kept on painting in her unique self-taught style.
+In Spain, she discovered Antoni Gaudí who was her first great inspiration.
 She began to use diverse materials and found objects as essential elements in her art.